selfxyz/tee-monorepo/attestation/verifier-risczero/README.md

 The journal contains bytes in the following order:
 - 8 byte timestamp in milliseconds from the attestation
+- 32 byte image id computed by hashing the PCRs from the attestation
 - 96 byte public key from the root certificate
 - 1 byte length of the public key from the attestation
 - N byte public key from the attestation
-- 32 byte image id computed by hashing the PCRs and user data from the attestation
+- 2 byte length of the user data from the attestation
+- N byte user data from the attestation

 ## Directory Structure